-The City should actively monitor its investment practices to ensure maximum returns on its invested bond funds while complying with federal arbitrage guidelines and the City's liquidity needs.
+The City should actively monitor its investment practices to ensure maximum returns on its invested bond funds while complying with federal arbitrage guidelines.
 Specific investment strategies for the investment of bond proceeds are provided in the City's Policy No. 403.06 ("Investment Policy").